acrobat130/mobile-flashcards/README.md

 select `i` when prompted to run the app with live reloading

 ## Supported platforms
-This project has been tested ion iOS.
-Not tested on android yet.
+This project has been tested on iOS.